junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 [//]: # (put serial monitor screenshot here)
 ![arduino serial monitor](images/arduino-serial-monitor.png)

-In serial monitor you should see the sensor data in the following format:
+In the serial monitor you should see the sensor data in the following format:

 ```shell
 ax:0 ay:0 az:-9.1 gx:0 gy:0 gz:0 mx:13.0 my:57.1 my:-105.3 s:27.4